How to pick a surfboard:

 Hard-top surfboards

-Embarking on the journey of learning to surf, beginners sometimes encounter a choice between foam boards and hard-top boards.
+As a beginner surfer you might encounter the choice between a foam board and a hard-top board.
 Hard-top boards, crafted from materials like fiberglass or epoxy, provide a more performance-oriented option for those seeking versatility and maneuverability as they progress in their surfing skills.

-This in an example of a hard-top surfboard suitable for beginners that are ready to switch up from a foamie- it’s actually the surfboard that I own myself and I really enjoy it!
+This is an example of a hard-top surfboard suitable for beginners that are ready to switch up from a foamie- it’s actually the surfboard that I own myself and I really enjoy it!
+Although, sometimes when the waves are small I wish I had chosen a slightly longer board as it would have been easier to catch waves with a longer board on smaller days.

 Advantages:

-• Performance: Hard-top boards, usually made of fiberglass or epoxy, offer superior performance as you advance in your surfing skills.
+• Performance: Hard-top boards offer superior performance as you advance in your surfing skills.
+They often provide better maneuverability and responsiveness, making it easier to make turns on the wave.

 •